 The Cellar Restaurant:

 The restaurant is in the kitchens of the old house and, spread through small interconnected rooms with archways and vaulted ceilings, it has great character and a sense of privacy.

 With natural lighting, sage green carpet, off white walls, and grape & vine stencils, it is a really pleasant space – and tables are promisingly set up with crisp white linen, smart tableware and fresh flowers.

-The experience overall is sure to be most enjoyable, enhanced by well-trained staff with a good knowledge of the menu and the short but well-chosen wine list.
+The experience overall should be very enjoyable, enhanced by well-trained staff and a short but well-chosen wine list.